Why Compost?

 Curbside Composting Options

-Scraps curbside composting is now available in a few Broomfield neighborhoods and is looking to expand soon!
-If you live in the Broadlands, McKay Landing, or Anthem neighborhoods, you can get a weekly curbside pickup for just $25 a month.
+Scraps curbside composting is now available to nearly all Broomfield neighborhoods as well as a local drop off location.
 All of the scraps are taken to a commercial compost facility, which means they can take just about anything you can chop up or cook up in your kitchen, and then some!
-Fruits & veggies.
-Dairy & meat.
-Napkins, paper towels, toothpicks & skewers.
-Certified compostable products.
-And the list goes on & on.

 Compost Colorado is a unique composting solution that collects your food waste, and also delivers local sustainable products.
 Shopping local and sustainable is another way to reduce greenhouse gas emissions and support your community!
-They are the fastest-growing composting company in Colorado and allows you to compost everything, including meat and dairy, fats and oils, as well as compostable plastics and other man-made items.
+They are the fastest-growing composting company in Colorado and allows you to compost all of your food waste.
 You also get a free bag of compost around Mother’s Day to use in your garden!
-Now available in Broomfield!
+Curbside pickup and local drop-off available.

 Backyard Composting Information